Red Wood Ant Facts

 Red Wood Ant Distribution, Habitat, and Ecology

-The remarkable Red Wood Ant evolved as native to an extremely broad swathe of the globe.
+The remarkable Red Wood Ant evolved as native to an extremely broad swathe of the surface of the globe.
 The full extent of that natural zone of habitation might surprise some people, though.
-That’s because it developed as endemic to much of both continents of Europe and Asia.
+That’s because it developed as indigenous to much of both the continents of Europe and Asia.

-Confirmed reports place it naturally as far north in Europe as parts of Scandinavia.
-From there, however, its range reaches outward, through Iberia, Anatolia, and Great Britain.
+Confirmed reports place the wonder naturally as far north in Europe as parts of Scandinavia.
+From there, however, its range reaches further outward, through Iberia, Anatolia, and Great Britain.
 Not stopping there, it also lives as far away as Lake Baikal, situated in remote southern Siberia.

 Many populations appear in such areas as regions of open heath and grasslands.
-Others, however, choose to build their homes in either scrub or open glades.
+Others, however, choose to build their homes in areas consisting of either scrub or open glades.
 Many even construct their colonies in coniferous plantations, unperturbed by the proximity to human presence.

-Despite its relatively tiny stature, the Red Wood Ant is considered a keystone species across its native range.
+Despite its relatively tiny stature, the Red Wood Ant continues to be considered a keystone species across its full native range.
 Their nest consist of large, dome-shaped structures on the ground.
-Each colony persists for many years, with their feeding controlling numerous forest pests.
+Each colony generally persists for many years, with their feeding controlling numerous forest pests.

-Each ant primarily consumes honeydew, produced by tiny aphids.
-Yet they also augment this with quantities of various local invertebrates.
+Each ant primarily consumes honeydew, produced by extraordinarily tiny aphids.
+Yet they also augment this food source with quantities of various local invertebrates.
 These include arachnids and insects.
 In this manner, the Arthropod directly affects the food chain in its specific habitat.

 Species Sharing Its Range

-Check out our other articles on 4 Supremely Stunning Squirrels, Knysna Seahorse, Okenfenokee Swamp, Striped Skunk, Southern Darwin’s Frog, Mangrove Monitor, Great Potoo
+Check out our other articles on 4 Supremely Stunning Squirrels, Knysna Seahorse, Okenfenokee Swamp, Striped Skunk, Southern Darwin’s Frog, Executioner Wasp, Mangrove Monitor, Great Potoo